marshallswain/AmityApp/README.md

 ## Amity - a web-based database admin interface

-# NOT YET FULLY FUNCTIONAL
+# PROGRESS REPORT
+Amity is currently only useful as a MongoDB Viewer.
+Full editing capabilities are in the works.

-After making a JavaScript app duplicating functionality of the mongo-express project, I realized the potential for this app is far greater than just a MongoDB manager.
+After making a JavaScript app duplicating functionality of the [mongo-express](https://github.com/andzdroid/mongo-express) project, I realized the potential for this app is far greater than just a MongoDB manager.
 I started the year off with a grand-slam feature creep: Amity will manage multiple servers of different types (SQL, MongoDB, then more).
 If you need a MongoDB manager right away, please use mongo-express.

 Screenshots
 -----------